Retirement Living Hub

 Empathetic Listening

 Empathetic listening means you truly strive to understand the other person’s perspective and feelings.
-This involves more than just hearing words; it means listening for underlying emotions and concerns.
-You put yourself in their shoes, even if you do not agree with their viewpoint.
+This involves more than just hearing words; it means listening for those underlying emotions and concerns.
+You put yourself in their shoes, even if you don’t agree with their viewpoint.

-When you listen empathetically, you validate the other person’s feelings, which often defuses tension.
-You might say, “I hear that you feel frustrated about the parking situation, and I can understand why that would be upsetting.”
-This shows you are engaged and value their input.
+He validated my feelings, which often defuses tension.
+I might say now, “I hear that you feel frustrated about the parking situation, and I can understand why that would be upsetting.”
+This shows I’m engaged and value their input.

 Avoiding Aggressive and Passive-Aggressive Styles